Expresión S. 4 Ain’t

 don’t have doubt!

-You ain’t got choice.
+You ain’t got a choice.

 Tú no tienes elección.

-You don’t have choice.
+You don’t have a choice.

-He aint’ got lungs for that
+He ain't got lungs for that

 ¡Él no tiene pulmones para eso!